NIATx vs ECHO as Comparative Implementation Strategies (041)

 Read More

-Reducing Opioid Mortality in Illinois (040)
+Reducing Opioid Mortality in Illinois (ROMI) (040)

 This study is conducting a multi-site trial called ROMI (Reducing Opioid Mortality in Illinois) to study the effectiveness of case management approaches to link individuals with community-based treatment services upon release from jail.
 The ROMI intervention includes peer recovery coaches to improve linkages to medications for opioid use disorder (MOUD), supportive services, naloxone distribution, and harm reduction services for justice-involved individuals with opioid use disorder (OUD).